koh1project/practice/memorandum.md

 Points to be applied CSS

 **Property**
-To describe how to decolate.
+To describe how to decorate.

 **Value**
 Degrees of a property.